Nadern96/SE218G04/README.md

 Test Jenkins push on pull request with the master
-Test 2 Jenkins push on pull request with the master Test 3 Jenkins push on pull request with the master Test 4 Jenkins push on pull request with the master
+Test 2 Jenkins push on pull request with the master Test 3 Jenkins push on pull request with the master